 By scrolling down, you will get insights about top 3 posts for both brands, average engagement per day, average number of posts per day, distribution of engagement, distribution of posts, changes in fans, and many more metrics.

 Including all these insights in your marketing pitch deck helps your prospective client get a clearer picture of your performance and how you compare with your rivals.

 It is important for your future clients to understand why they should choose to collaborate with you and not with your competitors.

 Moreover, all this social media analytics data will provide you with tons of actionable insights to help you improve your strategy before pitching your clients.

 Drafting a perfect social media marketing pitch deck might seem daunting, but it’s a crucial step for increasing your visibility and getting more clients.

-With the tips, tricks and templates listed above - you’re now well on your way to building an agency pitch deck that will reach and bring in more clients.
+With the tips, tricks and the template listed above, you’re now well on your way to building an agency pitch deck that will build trust with your clients.